Russian festival with Rammstein singer canceled by authorities | DW | 30.08.2021

 Rammstein guitarists Richard Kruspe and Paul Landers made headlines when they kissed on stage at a concert in Moscow in 2019.
 The kiss was widely interpreted as a sign against the country's homophobic legislation.

-Meanwhile, a Russian Rammstein fan, Andrey Borovikov, was arrested earlier this year, though Lindemann never publicly condemned the arrest.
-A former team coordinator for imprisoned opposition leader Alexei Navalny, Borovikov was sentenced to two and a half years in prison for allegedly spreading pornography when he shared a clip of Rammstein's "Pussy" video on social media in 2014.
+Meanwhile, Russian Rammstein fan Andrey Borovikov, a former team coordinator for imprisoned opposition leader Alexei Navalny, was sentenced to two and a half years in prison earlier this year for allegedly spreading pornography when he shared a clip of Rammstein's "Pussy" video on social media in 2014.
+Lindemann has never publicly condemned the arrest.

 -